Ngo Dinh Diem: Rural development

 According to Miller, the disagreement between the US and Diệm over agrarian reform made their alliance "move steadily from bad to worse".
-Miller argues that Diệm expressed "genuine desire to end the exploitation and misery that afflicted millions of South Vietnamese rural residents", and wished to support poor peasantry by gradual modernisation and moderate redistribution of land.
-Diệm's ideal was rendering the Vietnamese countryside dominated by freeholding farmers with roughly equal position of wealth.
-Diệm wanted to acquire and distribute the land of rich landowners, but also wished to protect the property of middle-class ones.
+Miller argues that Diệm wished to support poor peasantry by gradual modernisation and moderate redistribution of land.
+Diệm wanted to acquire and distribute the land of rich landowners, but also wished to protect the property of middle-landlords.
 One of the main concerns of Diệm was overpopulation, aggravated by the mass migration of refugees from the North, something that Diệm wished to alleviate by resettlement.
 Diệm considered resettlement an important part of his economic nationalism, arguing that utilising Vietnamese land would increase the production of grains and rubber and allow South Vietnam to enter international trade.
 Ideologically, Diệm considered this policy a key to his "Personalist revolution" – the resettled villages would be "neither communist-style collectives nor incubators of rugged individualism", but they would rather conform to his ideal of communitarianism.
 Rendering landless peasants freeholders was seen as a step towards reforming the Vietnamese society as a whole.

 In late 1955, a Cai San Project was launched that aimed to settle northern refugees in rural areas previously occupied by Hòa Hảo partisans.
-This project created an intense social conflict between the settlers and Cai San natives, and Diệm offered a concession to the local landowers by decreeing that refugees must sign rental contracts with them.
+This project created an intense social conflict between the settlers and Cai San natives, and Diệm offered a concession to the local landowners by decreeing that refugees must sign rental contracts with them.
 This sparked refugee demonstrations that only started to fade away when Diệm ordered that refugees have the right to buy out the land they worked at.
 While initially considered a failure, especially due to the fact that the resettlement sparked anti-government sentiment and created social conflicts, Miller notes that Cai San became fairly prosperous by 1960, and the settlement did gradually evolve into a pro-government stronghold, thus succeeding in its aim at counter-insurgency.
 Many of the counter-insurgency programs progressed too quickly however, and ended up destabilising the regime.
+When Robert Thompson sent Filipino field operatives into local hamlet settlements, they reported that South Vietnamese peasants accepted Viet Cong claims that "America had replaced France as a colonial power in Vietnam".